dvreeze/ocp-java-17-learning/doc/chapter03-making-decisions.md

 *Syntactically*, a *for-loop*:
 * starts with the "for" keyword
 * followed by the "init-condition-update" part, *enclosed in parentheses*
-* followed by the statement to iterate over, which can be a "single statement" or block statement
+* followed by the statement to iterate over, which can be a "single statement" or block

 The "init-condition-update" part contains exactly *2 (top-level) semicolons*, to separate the "init part" from the "condition", and the "condition" from the "update part".
 All those 3 parts can be empty, leaving only 2 semicolons!